 No customer wants to call your company and get stuck with an agent who is clearly hating every second spent on the phone.
 Even if agents may not be naturally enthusiastic, they need to employ an outgoing front when speaking to a customer.

 Building enthusiasm into your quality assurance process is a great way to hold agents accountable to that soft skill during their customer interactions.
-Freshly incorporates the soft skills they look for when they hire agents into their evaluations process.
-According to Ben Segal, Director of Infrastructural Efficiency, “We’ll evaluate interactions and evaluate if they were as outgoing as they could have been.”
+A US-based health meal delivery service incorporates the soft skills they look for when they hire agents into their evaluations process.
+According to their director of infrastructural efficiency, “We’ll evaluate interactions and evaluate if they were as outgoing as they could have been.”

 If the customer thinks the agent doesn’t care about their work or company, they will think the company does not care about them.

 Everyone gets nervous.
 Everyone panics.
 Everyone has to deal with pressure.
 When an agent is dealing with a tough or urgent situation with a customer, they can’t afford to panic because you company’s reputation is on the line.